pragmasoft-ua/kite-chat-frontend/README.md

 node >16, whereas new storybook version as of 7.0.0-alpha.40 does not support web components.

 So far, the only working version is based on webpack5

+## Tailwindcss

+Tried @config for component, but didn't work, probably due to the vite or postcss